Embattled immigration deal shows rightward lurch for Biden and Democrats

 US Senate unveils $118bn deal on border, aid for Israel and Ukraine

-But even if the bill meets its widely expected demise, migrant rights advocates and policy experts say it still underscores a rightward lurch on immigration under the administration of President Joe Biden.
+But even as the bill was blocked in an initial vote on Wednesday, migrant rights advocates and policy experts say it still underscores a rightward lurch on immigration under the administration of President Joe Biden.

 They warn the legislation — which includes some of the tightest border restrictions Congress has weighed in decades — could be a sign of things to come, as immigration becomes a focal point of the 2024 elections.